 “We believe that through the Atonement of Christ, all mankind may be saved, by obedience to the laws and ordinances of the Gospel.”
 The “good news” of the LDS Gospel is that each individual person can be saved by obedience to its laws and ordinances.

 Many Christians are flabbergasted to hear this definition.
 They can’t understand how anyone could possibly think that this would be good news.
 On the contrary, they see the doctrine of man being judged as he deserves as “horrible” news!
 Christians know that no one will be found worthy enough to live eternally with Heavenly Father.
 They see clearly in God’s Word that every person falls short of doing all that God commands.

-But, the reason Mormons aren’t concerned is because LDS prophets have changed God’s Word!
+But the reason Mormons aren’t concerned, is because LDS prophets have changed God’s Word!
 They have lowered God’s demands and changed His stated consequences for disobedience!!!
-They claim that the obedience required does not have to be perfect—even though Jesus declared differently (Matthew 5:48).
+They claim that the obedience required does not have to be perfect—even though Christ declared differently (Matthew 5:48).
 They claim that all that is necessary to gain eternal life is our best effort, even though there is not one single Bible passage that supports this!
-They claim that on Judgment Day each person will be graded upon a curve, even though there are many passages showing that any sin is reprehensible to God and receives the same consequence.
+They claim that on Judgment Day each person will be graded upon a curve, even though Christ taught that each and every any sin is reprehensible to God; each and every sin receives the exact same consequence.

 LDS leaders falsely claim that only a handful of people will spend eternity in the same domain as Satan.
 They teach that even those who never come to faith in Jesus will spend eternity in a glorious Kingdom of Heaven, but the Bible claims they “shall be punished with everlasting destruction” (2 Thessalonians 1:7-10).